LunaMultiplayer/CachedQuickLz/README.md

 # Cached compression/decompression with [QuickLz](http://www.quicklz.com/)

-*Allows you to compress and decompress with [QuickLz](http://www.quicklz.com/) while keeping low the GC*
+*Allows you to compress and decompress with [QuickLz](http://www.quicklz.com/) while keeping low the GC pressure*

 ### Main features:

-- Fast compression/decompression by using the [QuickLz](http://www.quicklz.com/) algorithm
+- Fast compression/decompression using [QuickLz](http://www.quicklz.com/) algorithm
-- Uses an array pool to reuse the arrays
+- Includes an array pool to request/recycle arrays in case you want to return them once you've compressed/decompressed their data

 ### Usage: